denis0x0D/SPIRV-Builder/README.md

 # SPIRV-Builder
-An API to build SPIR-V compute shader based for Vulkan.
+An API to build SPIR-V compute shader for Vulkan.